-Tara Immell, Artisan Farmers' Markets; Carolyn Morris, former Market Manager, Squamish Farmers' Market
+Tara Immell, incoming General Manager, Artisan Farmers' Markets; Carolyn Morris, former Market Manager, Squamish Farmers' Market

 The majority of non-profit organizations, including farmers' markets, are governed by the Societies Act, which came into force November 28, 2016.
 This session will highlight the major changes under the new legislation affecting directors, members, meetings and more, as well as summarize the process by which each society must "transition" to the new Act in the next 18 months.

 Opportunities and Challenges of Physical Infrastructure to Expand Your Market and Broaden its AppealFarmers' markets and their vendors in BC have seen some impressive growth over recent years and in some cases there are pressures for these markets to expand and build on this success.
 Such initiatives include indoor facilities, farmers' stores, warehousing for distribution and even commercial kitchens for vendors to use.
 These are exciting opportunities and broaden the appeal of markets to different types of customers as well as provide additional revenue opportunities for market vendors.
 In most cases these opportunities need an investment in physical infrastructure, so it isn't an easy step to take.
 With physical infrastructure comes extra costs, additional paid labour and a long term commitment.
 However, this investment can have significant benefits to communities and the long term survival of farmers' markets and their vendors.